KaninHop/hdtSMP64/README.md

 - Added maximum angle in ActorManager.
 A max angle can be used to specify physics on NPCs within a field of view.
   0 degrees represents straight in front of the camera.
 Default is 45 which is treated as + or - 45 degrees, so 90 total degrees.
 180 would be all around.
-- Merged the CUDA version in the master branch through preprocessor directives to allow a continuous evolution, and easier building.
-- Added CUDA support for several parts of collision detection (still a work in progress).
-This includes everything that had OpenCL support in earlier releases, as well as the final collision check.
-CPU collision is still fully supported, and is used as a fallback if a CUDA-capable GPU is not available.
 - Added distance check in ActorManager to disable NPCs more than a certain distance from the player.
 This resolves the massive FPS drop in certain cell transitions (such as Blue Palace -> Solitude).
 Default maximum distance is 500.